DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/security.md

 # Authorization
  Istio is able to provide various levels of access control within the mesh.
 The levels include mesh wide , namespace wide and a more targeted workload policy.
 It is able to do this using an [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/).

- More information on how to feaures and configuration of authorization policies is located [here](https://istio.io/latest/docs/tasks/security/authorization/).
+ More information on features and configuration of authorization policies is located [here](https://istio.io/latest/docs/tasks/security/authorization/).

 # Additional resources